Updated: Jan 19

-Make sure that the application can handle any case of “Leap” years (if your application failed to handle such cases an appropriate notification should raise for the user).
+Ensure that the application can handle any case of “Leap” years (if your application failed to handle such cases, an appropriate notification should raise for the user).

 Can you change the date/time (insert day in the year location, insert year in the month location...) order and approve the change?

-Applications must be tested with OS “Time Zone” changes, different components that are integrated with different time zones mail lead to massive failures in the data synchronization and integrity (Believe me I know it personally…).
+Applications must be tested with OS “Time Zone” changes; different components integrated with varying zones of time mail lead to massive failures in the data synchronization and integrity (Believe me, I know it personally…).

 Change Time zones in specific components to see how the application can handle different date formats.

-Different data fields contain MAX and Min values, you must make sure that negative values will not raise any error and appropriate notification displayed to the user.
+Different data fields contain MAX and Min values; you must ensure that negative values will not raise any error and appropriate notification is displayed to the user.